Loading...

 Summarize, ask questions, or extract key data — AI reads your PDF in seconds.

-Most online PDF splitters — iLovePDF, Smallpdf, Sejda — upload your documents to their servers.
-That's a problem if you're working with contracts, medical records, or anything confidential.
-Filator processes the entire split client-side using a Web Worker, so your files stay where they are.
+Most online PDF splitters — including iLovePDF (217 million monthly visits), Smallpdf, and Adobe Acrobat Online — upload your documents to their servers for processing.
+That's a privacy concern if you're working with contracts, medical records, tax returns, or anything confidential.
+Filator processes the entire split client-side using a JavaScript Web Worker, so your files stay on your machine from start to finish.

 Click on page thumbnails to select specific pages, then extract them into a single PDF.
 Need pages 1, 5, and 12 from a 50-page report?
 Click those three and split.
 Done.